vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-+ The V-V energy transfer process from Knab _et al._ (1992) is the unique V-V model implemented.
++ The V—V energy transfer process from Knab _et al._ (1992) is the unique V—V model implemented.
 [Similarly to the V-T model](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), it can be made collision-pair specific by switching on the _collidingPair_ boolean.
-V-V energy exchange can be disabled using a _relaxationType_ defined as _noVVEnergyTransfer_.
+V—V energy exchange can be disabled using a _relaxationType_ defined as _noVVEnergyTransfer_.

 + In this version of _hy2Foam_, species need to be split into different vibro-electronic energy pools.
 This is achieved in the _hTCReactions#name_ dictionary with the _**vibTempAssociativity()**_ list.
 The list order is similar to the _**species()**_ list and the integer value _0_ is reserved to neutral molecules.
 For a 5-species air: